Stuycs-K/final-project-5-lau-anna-gordonzolov-sascha/WORKLOG.md

 ### date 6/8
 Created options for upgrading the radius of a Bloon and selling a Bloon.
 Made the monkeys rotate and started creating new monkey types.

+### date 6/9
+Fixed issues with the sniper monkey and super monkey.
+Created a new ninja monkey and also added the rest of the Bloon types.
+Unsure how to make one balloon spawn multiple.
+Updated the prototype.